Diffusing-Wave Spectroscopy in a Standard Dynamic Light Scattering Setup: Results and Discussion

 \subsection{Scaling properties of $P(s)$}

-Typical obtained simulation results for $P(s)$ are shown in Fig.\ref{Fig2}(A); these curves are calculated at a fixed angle $\theta=90^\circ$ for different values of $\lstar/R$.
-Interestingly, the shapes of these path length distributions appear surprisingly similar, while their average path length decreases with increasing $\lstar$.
+Typical obtained simulation results for $P(s)$ are shown in Fig.\ref{Fig2}(A); these curves are calculated at a fixed angle $\theta=90\ \mathrm{deg}$ for different values of $\lstar/R$.
+Interestingly, while the average path length decreases with increasing $\lstar$, the shapes of these path length distributions appear surprisingly similar, .

 In fact, we can overlay the curves from Fig.~\ref{Fig2}(A) and create a master curve, as shown in Fig.~\ref{Fig2}(B).
 To obtain this master curve, we have rescaled the path length with a factor $\tilde{s}$ and multiplied the magnitude with the same factor; it turns out that $\tilde{s}$ is the average path length, defined below in Eq.~\ref{s_average}.